ClaudioZandonella/personal_webpage/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include the formalization of psychological, Bayesian methods in Behavioral Sciences, and everything related to programming in R!
+bio: My research interests include the formalization of psychological thoeries, Bayesian methods in Behavioral Sciences, and everything related to programming in R!
 education:
   courses:
   - course: PhD in Psychological Sciences